Controlled Crying, Cry It Out, No-Cry, or Soothe Baby to Sleep?

 What is the difference between Controlled Crying and Cry It Out?

-In my experience, when people think of “Cry It Out” they think of not going back in the room once they put their baby down for sleep at night.
-Controlled Crying is when you go in at intervals to check on your baby.
+In my experience, when people think of “Cry It Out,” they think of not going back into the room once they put their baby down for sleep at night.
+Controlled Crying is a bit different.
+With Controlled Crying, you go in at intervals to check on your baby.
 You may put a time limit on how long your baby cries each interval and in total.
 I do find many people consider Controlled Crying the same as “Cry It Out” and don’t want to do either.

 Everyone seems to have a slightly different definition.
 Some people think of Cry It Out as not even going in to feed or change a diaper while others recognize that they are not looking for a 12-hour straight sleeper or baby sleeping through the night, necessarily, they just don’t want to go in there every 1-2 hours to replace a pacifier, breast-feed, bottle-feed, or rock their baby back to sleep all night.